 From this guide, you will learn more about wines from Friuli-Venezia.
 Even more, you will discover cultural and natural heritage you shouldn’t miss and of course every great day ends with a great meal.
 Check what Friuli has to offer together with its crispy refreshing wines.
+Jump to section and discover more about:

 HISTORY BOX: The name Friuli dates back to Roman times and draws its origin from Forum Iuli (Cividale del Friuli) which was established by Julius Caesar in mid-1st century B.C.
 Venezia Giulia also dates back to Roman tradition and associated with famous figures of Roman Empire – Julius Caesar and Caesar Octavianus Augustus, both belonging to Gens Julia.